An overview

 defined below. -

-end_date: it can be either a character that is the
+end_date: It can be either a character that is the

 name of another column of type Date from the input data or a vector of